uwejacobs/owm-weather/readme.txt

 * Dutch (thanks to Age de Jong)
 * Persian (thanks to @mARYAm)

+Add yours with PoEdit.
+The latest .pot file can be found under /wp-content/plugins/own/weather/lang/.
+Place your .po/.mo files into the same folder.
+We will gladly add them in future releases.

 == For developers ==
 Templating system: The main advantage is that you can create a completely personalized weather without changing the core of the plugin.
 In addition, your changes will not be overwritten at each plugin update.